Sapphire-Digital-Interns-Master/code_challenges/alpha_challenges/the_basics.md

 end
 ```

-Imagine that you take the code from this question, save it to a file called `snack.rb`, and run `ruby snack.rb` in your Terminal.

-What would be the output?
+If you ran this code, what would be the output?
 Explain your answer.

 **Answer 5:**